-Te Waka Tūhono is a new image appearing on hoardings around the CRL worksites.
+Te Waka Tūhono (showing a “waka train”) is an image you may spot on hoardings around the CRL worksites.

-This waka train represents the connection of traditional knowledge with today’s technology, the sharing of stories that have influenced design and the journey that has resulted.
+This image of a waka train, created within CRL, represents the connection of traditional knowledge with today’s technology, the sharing of stories that have influenced design and the journey that has resulted.

-It’s the image for the CRL’s social outcomes strategy, under development, which aims to improve the social wellbeing of Auckland’s people as well as its transport options.
+It’s an image designed for the CRL’s social outcomes strategy, under development, which aims to improve the social wellbeing of Auckland’s people as well as its transport options.

 The Waka Train story